Oracle Corporation: History

-On July 15, 2013, Oracle transferred its stock listing from the Nasdaq to the NYSE.
+On July 15, 2013, Oracle transferred its stock listing from Nasdaq to the New York Stock Exchange.
 At the time, it was the largest-ever U.S. market transfer.

 In an effort to compete with Amazon Web Services and its products, Oracle announced in 2019 it was partnering with former rival Microsoft.
-The alliance called that Oracle Cloud and Microsoft Azure would be directly connected, allowing customers of each to store data on both cloud computing platforms and run software on either Oracle or Azure.
-Some saw this not only as an attempt to compete with Amazon but also Google and Salesforce, which acquired Looker and Tableau Software, respectively.
+The alliance claimed that Oracle Cloud and Microsoft Azure would be directly connected, allowing customers of each to store data on both cloud computing platforms and run software on either Oracle or Azure.
+Some saw this not only as an attempt to compete with Amazon but also with Google and Salesforce, which acquired Looker and Tableau Software, respectively.

-On December 11, 2020, Oracle announced that it was moving its world headquarters from Redwood Shores to Austin, Texas.
+In 2018, Oracle opened a new office in southeast Austin, Texas.
+In December 2020, Oracle announced that it was moving its world headquarters from Redwood Shores to Austin, Texas.